Start Earlier. Build Momentum Faster.

 During this time, the brain is more adaptable – making it easier to build foundational skills like communication, social interaction, and daily routines.

-Our outcomes study shows that children who begin therapy earlier experience stronger and faster progress.
+While our outcomes study shows that children who begin therapy earlier experience stronger and faster progress, children of all ages continue to make meaningful progress.

 The Impact of Early Intervention